Melody Time

-Melody Time is a 1948 American live-action and animated musical anthology film produced by Walt Disney.
-It was released to theatres by RKO Radio Pictures on May 27, 1948.
-Made up of seven segments set to popular music and folk music, the film is, like Make Mine Music before it, the popular music version of Fantasia.
-Melody Time, while not meeting the artistic accomplishments of Fantasia, was mildly successful.
+Melody Time is a 1948 American musical anthology film produced by Walt Disney.
+It was released to theaters by RKO Radio Pictures on May 27, 1948.
+The live-action and animated film is made up of seven segments set to popular music and folk music, similar to Make Mine Music (1946) as well as Fantasia (1940).
+Melody Time received mixed-to-positive reviews.

 Vignettes

 According to Disney, the film's plot is as follows: "In the grand tradition of Disney's greatest musical classics, such as FANTASIA, MELODY TIME features seven classic stories, each enhanced with high-spirited music and unforgettable characters...[A] feast for the eyes and ears [full of] wit and charm... a delightful Disney classic with something for everyone".
 Rose Pelswick, in a 1948 review for The News-Sentinel, described the film as an "adventure into the intriguing make-believe world peopled by Walt Disney's Cartoon characters".
 It also explains that "with the off-screen voice of Buddy Clark doing the introductions, the... episodes include fantasy, folklore, South American rhythms, poetry, and slapstick".
 A 1948 review by the Pittsburgh Post-Gazette described it as a "mixture of fantasy, abstraction, parable, music, color, and movement".

 The seven "mini-musical" stories outlined: